Attention: scam alert! If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

 • React Native lets you significantly cut your product’s time to market.
 Instead of building two separate apps, you can build one code base and launch it, which reduces the development time.

-• Unlike Cordova, PhoneGap, and other cross-platform frameworks that render code via WebView, React Native renders certain code components with native API’s.
+• Unlike Cordova, PhoneGap, and other cross-platform frameworks that render code via WebView, React Native renders certain platform-specific code components with native API’s.

 • The component-based structure allows developers to build apps with a more agile approach than most hybrid frameworks.